nspavlo/Chili/README.md

 ## Installation
 Launch `GiphyLookup.xcodeproj` and run the `GiphyLookupApplication` scheme on a simulator or iOS device.

+## Main Modules
+Application is separated in two schemes:
+-  GiphyLookup
+-  GiphyLookupApplication

+This way, bigness logic stays platform agnostic, modular and fast to build and test.
+On every pull-reuqest, both modules will be built and tested.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first